Thomasmclean993/Bujo/Projects/blog/My experience with Split Keyboards.md

 Try this: sit at your desk and rest your hands on your keyboard’s home row.
 Your left index finger should be on the **F** key and your right on the **J**.
 Now, notice how your hands feel.
 Focus on your waist especially.
 Are they relaxed and natural, like when they rest at your sides?
 Or do they feel slightly twisted and tensed?

+That’s thanks to the design of traditional keyboards—a design that hasn’t changed much since the typewriter era.
+The staggered row layout (yep, that weird offset between keys) was originally engineered to keep the mechanical arms on typewriters from jamming into each other.

+We’ve clung to that layout ever since, even though modern keyboards don’t _need_ it.
+Split keyboards challenge that holdover and let us type in a way that actually fits human anatomy.

+What Makes a spl